Establishing Task Scaling Laws via Compute-Efficient Model Ladders

-\paragraph{Task accuracy.} For task accuracy, we use the two commonly used formats: ranked classification (RC) and multiple-choice (MC).
-(Note that RC and MC are different \textit{formats} to pose multiple-choice problems.)
-In RC, the predicted answer is the one with the minimum bpb loss.
-In MC, all the answer choices are included in the prompt, and the predicted answer is the answer code (e.g., A, B, C, etc.) with the smallest loss.
-See \citet{gu2024olmes} for detailed discussion on the RC vs. MC formats.
-In this paper we focus on the RC format.\footnote{RC reliably measures progress for models across a wide range of scales, whereas MC capability does not emerge until the model has several billion parameters.}
+\tightparagraph{Task accuracy.} Ranked classification (RC) and multiple-choice (MC) are two different \textit{formats} to pose multiple-choice problems.)
+In RC, the predicted answer is the one with the minimum task loss.
+In MC, all the answer choices are included in the prompt, and the predicted answer is the answer code (e.g., A, B, C, etc.) with the smallest loss \citep{gu2024olmes}.
+Here, we focus on the RC format.\footnote{RC reliably measures progress for models across a wide range of scales, whereas MC capability does not emerge until the model has several billion parameters.}

-\paragraph{Evaluation.} Following \citet{Gadre2024LanguageMS}, we evaluate the goodness of prediction by computing its relative error against the actual task accuracy of the target model.
-The relative error is defined as
+\tightparagraph{Evaluation.} Following \citet{Gadre2024LanguageMS}, we compute the relative error for the task accuracy to evaluate the goodness of prediction, defined as